 B-402.a: Availability of Funds for Protective Services Child Care

-Services for children in this priority group are subject to the availability of funds through the DFPS as described in D-700.
-Boards must ensure that for children in protective services continue as long the services are authorized and funded by DFPS.
+Services for children in this priority group are subject to the availability of funds through the DFPS CPS as described in D-700.
+Boards must ensure that CCS for children in protective services continue as long the services are authorized and funded by DFPS.

 Additionally, child care discontinued by DFPS prior to the end of the 12-month eligibility period is subject to the Continuity of Care Provisions described in D-902.
 DFPS may discontinue care prior to the end of the 12-month eligibility period via an Early Termination or if the referral reaches its end without DFPS issuing a new referral.